Pensions in Luxembourg

 How much do you get?

 Pension payments are indexed year on year to reflect the cost of living.
-From April 2022, they will be adjusted upwards by 2.5% in line with inflation increases and changes to salaries.
+From 1 January 2023, they were adjusted upwards by 2.2% in line with inflation increases and changes to salaries.

 Mandatory insurance is paid in your monthly social security contributions.
 Equivalent insurance periods allow you to make up your 10-year or forty-year period, particularly if you want to retire early at say 60 years.
 This would apply to those who were studying until 27 years, raising a child aged up to 6 years (or 18 years if that child has mental or physical disabilities), care workers, or those on disability benefits.